2023 Uruguayan Primera División season

-The 2023 Liga Profesional de Primera División season, also known as the Campeonato Uruguayo de Primera División 2023, is the 120th season of the Uruguayan Primera División, Uruguay's top-flight football league, and the 93rd in which it is professional.
-The season, which was named "100 años del Club Atlético Cerro", began on 4 February and is scheduled to end in December 2023.
+The 2023 Liga Profesional de Primera División season, also known as the Campeonato Uruguayo de Primera División 2023, was the 120th season of the Uruguayan Primera División, Uruguay's top-flight football league, and the 93rd in which it is professional.
+The season, which was named "100 años del Club Atlético Cerro", began on 4 February and ended on 16 December 2023.